quantify-os/quantify-scheduler/docs/tutorials/qblox/Cluster.md

 set_datadir(temp_dir.name)
 ```

-In this section we introduce how to configure the cluster with [Qblox](https://www.qblox.com) backend, and which options are available in quantify.
-For information about the lower-level functionalities (qblox-instruments level) of the cluster see [Clusters](https://www.qblox.com/cluster).
+In this section we introduce how to configure [Qblox Clusters](https://www.qblox.com/cluster) and the options available for them via Quantify.
+For information about their lower-level functionality, you can consult the [Qblox Instruments documentation](https://qblox-qblox-instruments.readthedocs-hosted.com/en/master/).
 If you are not familiar with how to compile hardware configuration in general, see {ref}`Compiling to Hardware <sec-tutorial-compiling>`.

-To use the Qblox backend, {code}`"quantify_scheduler.backends.qblox_backend.hardware_compile"` has to be used as a {code}`"backend"` in the hardware compilation configuration.

 ## General hardware compilation config structure, example

-We start by looking at an example config for a single cluster.
+We start by looking at an example config for a single Cluster.
 The hardware compilation configuration specifies which modules are used (`"hardware_descriptions"`) and how they are connected to the quantum device (`"connectivity"`), along with some (optional) `"hardware_options"`, like modulation frequencies, gains and attenuations, or mixer corrections.
 The general structure of this configuration file is described in the {ref}`sec-hardware-compilation-config` section of the User guide.

 ```{code-cell} ipython3
 ---